damiankaplon/micros-appointment/Readme.md

      - `make dev-env-up`
      - `mvn clean compile` or `./mvnw clean compile` or `.\mvnw.cmd clean compile`
      - `mvn quarkus:dev` or `./mvnvw quarkus:dev` or `.\mvnw.cmd quarkus:dev`
+   - Now the certain serivce which you want to develop should be up and running in develop mode which has Code Live Reload enabled.
+If u change the code just send another request at any endpoint.
+App will be recompile if any source changed.

 ___
 If makefile is not working for you for some reason you can replace sequence of: `make dev-env-clean`, `make dev-env-up`